 Getting your protein fix doesn’t have to be done with mountains of meat or by downing the same protein shake every morning.

-There are lots of healthy and delicious recipes out there that are high in nutrition and low in calories, and what better way to get your protein than to mix it into your ice cream?
+As an experienced health and performance coach, I know there are lots of healthy and delicious recipes out there that are high in nutrition and low in calories, and what better way to get your protein than to mix it into your ice cream?

 If there is one food I will never EVER get sick of, it is ice cream.
 If that means I need to incorporate it multiple times a day in various disguises, you bet I will do it…especially if it means replacing my post workout protein shake with it.